JasonChou0219/test/docs/source/03_Installation.rst

     sudo systemctl restart supervisor.service

 If you made changes to the PostgreSQL database entries, you need to delete old entries and setup a new one.
-Don't forget to adjust the databse setup script according to the changes made.
+Don't forget to adjust the database setup script according to the changes made.
 Run the following code from within the root directory of the repository/ your installation.

 .. code-block:: console

         pipenv shell
         python3.8 delete_db.py
         python3.8 setup_db.py